Chetz107/demo-repo/README.md

 **git merge branchname from main, merges the changes in to the main branch**

-**git pull from github to local machine, pr is done in github** Let's Do it.
+**git pull from github to local machine, pr is done in github**

+**git commit -am "msg" command can be used to adding & committing at the same time, it works only for "modified" files**

+**cd foldername is used to go to diff folders**

+**cd ../"filename" to go different file in diff folder or to go back a folder**

+**git reset HEAD resets the last step if Head-1 is taken then 1 step back of last step.i.e, 2 steps wil be reset back**

+**git rest --hard linkofcommit removes completely without any staging**

+Let's Do it.

 Have Fun.